oleewere/fluent-plugin-azurestorage-gen2/README.md

 %{time_slice} is the time-slice in text that are formatted with *time_slice_format*.
 %{index} is the sequential number starts from 0, increments when multiple files are uploaded to Azure Storage in the same time slice.
 %{file_extention} is always "gz" for now.
+%{upload_timestamp} is an upload timestamp in text that are formatted with *upload_timestamp_format*.
+Difference between time_slice and upload_timestamp is that the second one is the actual system timestamp (other one is from the metadata)

 The default format is "%{path}%{time_slice}_%{index}.%{file_extension}".